 Example of diversified real estate investments within a single market

 Diversification is an important way to reduce risk in an investment portfolio.
-Real estate allows investors to diversify their portfolio even within a single asset type through a combination of different sectors, markets and strategies.
+Real estate allows investors to diversify their portfolio even within the asset class itself through a combination of different sectors, markets and strategies.
 However, diversifying your investment portfolio requires a certain degree of existing knowledge about the property market, and investors may need to consult with experienced real estate professionals before entering into an investment.

 RealVantage is a co-investment platform managed by experienced real estate professionals.
 RealVantage allows investors to invest across the full real estate spectrum across geographies, strategies and property types.
 Investors may select the property they wish to invest with full transparency on the investment approach, and guided by the advice of real estate veterans.